wilberdhp/wilberdhp/README.md

 <div align="center">
   <p>
-    I am a Web Developer and Computer Engineering student.
+    I'm a Web Developer and Computer Engineering student.
 I like to program and create innovative and efficient solutions through web development.
   </p>
 </div>